top of page

 Maximum: 6 participants

-Price: USD $3749
+Price: USD $3997

 Living and working on ships

-Theoretical segment based on the online material as well as knowledge of the "soft skills" involved in expedition guiding.
+Theoretical segment based on the online material, as well as knowledge of the "soft skills" involved in expedition guiding.
 Learn about the specifics of living and working aboard an expedition cruise ship.
 Throughout the course, we'll cover life on board as an expedition staff member, staffing structures, roles onboard, professionalism, terminology and strategies for excelling in a ship-based workplace.

 Field Navigation